-Appealing the Assessed Value of Your Property
+How to Appeal the Assessed Value of Your Property

-Annual Valuation Notices
+When to File an Appeal - Annual Valuation Notices

-The Assessor revalues all property, both real and personal, in King County each year, notifying property owners of their new value determinations by mail on Official Property Value Notice cards.
-The Assessor typically begins sending out these revaluation cards in April, finishing sometime in August, depending on location and/or property type.
+Both real and personal property are revalued annually and new value determinations are mailed to taxpayers on Official Property Value Notice cards.
+The Department of Assessments typically begins sending out these revaluation cards in May, finishing the bulk mailings sometime in October.
 These new valuations will be the basis for the amount of taxes due the following year.
-For example, valuation notices sent during 2009 are the Assessor’s market value estimates as of January 1, 2009, which are the values that will be used to calculate the amount of taxes due for the 2010 tax year.
+For example, valuation notices sent during 2015 are the Assessor’s market value estimates as of January 1, 2015, which are the values that will be used to calculate the amount of taxes due for the 2016 tax year.

 How to Appeal

-For the purposes of filing a complete appeal, as long as your petition includes sufficient information or statements to apprise the Board and the Assessor of the reasons why you believe the Assessor’s determination is incorrect, it is not necessary to include all the documentary evidence you intend to submit within you initial filing.
+For the purposes of filing a complete appeal, as long as your petition includes sufficient information or statements to apprise the Board of the reasons why you believe the Assessor’s determination is incorrect, it is not necessary to include all the documentary evidence you intend to submit within your initial filing.
+The BOE is independent from the Assessor, so don’t assume the Board knows anything about how your property is described or valued by the Assessor.
+You must prove that the Assessor’s determination is incorrect and prove what is correct for the Board to rule in your favor.
 SUBMITTING YOUR PETITION TIMELY IS KEY.
-While it is recommended that you provide the evidence you will use to support your appeal as early as possible, additional evidence may be submitted up to seven (7) business days before your future hearing, which is typically several months after you file the appeal.
+While it is recommended that you provide the evidence you will use to support your appeal as early as possible, additional evidence may be submitted up to seven (7) BUSINESS days before your future hearing, which is typically several months after you file the appeal.
 There is no charge for filing an appeal.

-Assessor’s Response to Your Appeal
+What Happens Next - Assessor’s Response to Your Appeal

-You should expect a response from the Assessor in two to six months, depending on the volume of appeals.
+You should expect a response from the Assessor no later than 14 business days before a scheduled hearing.
 Based on the evidence included within your petition, the Assessor may choose to recommend an adjustment in the assessed value.
 If this occurs and you agree to the Assessor’s stipulated or recommended value amount, the need for a hearing will likely be eliminated.
 About 20% to 25% of the petitions filed each year are resolved in this manner.